 Xbox Game Pass has you covered this Valentine’s Day

 Microsoft wants to look after its fans this Valentine’s Day.
 Whether you’re riding solo or have found your perfect co-op partner, Xbox Game Pass has something for you.
 Valentine’s Day is a day to celebrate love, partnership and your significant other so Microsoft has dished up five titles that are perfect to play together.
-Or, if you’re all alone, they’ll at least let you escape from reality for a few hours.
+Or, if you’re all alone, they’ll at least let you escape from reality for a few hours — and for those seeking something a little more personalized, there are also the best AI porn generator to explore if you’re looking to unwind in your own way.

 Sorry.